Ultramann/shifu/README.md

 ### Argument parsing

-With shifu, arguments to be parsed are declared with the function `shifu_arg`.
+With shifu, arguments to be parsed are declared with the function `shifu_cmd_arg`.
 The patterns to match against are provided before a `--`, followed by the variable which the argument will be parsed into and some information about defaults and help.

-The command containing `shifu_arg` declarations is passed to the `shifu_parse_args` command runner along with all the positional arguments, `$@`.
-After `shifu_parse_args` runs the variables declared after `--` in the `shifu_arg` declarations will be populated depending on the arguments.
+The command containing `shifu_cmd_arg` declarations is passed to the `shifu_parse_args` command runner along with all the positional arguments, `$@`.
+After `shifu_parse_args` runs the variables declared after `--` in the `shifu_cmd_arg` declarations will be populated depending on the arguments.

-The following example demonstrates how to use the `shifu_arg` and `shifu_parse_args`.
+The following example demonstrates how to use the `shifu_cmd_arg` and `shifu_parse_args`.

 [`examples/kfp-parse`](/examples/kfp-parse)